 Data Protection Gap Analysis: Understanding my Privacy Program

-Schedule a Call
+Schedule a Call >

-Understanding Data Protection and Privacy Program
+Understanding the Data Protection and Privacy Program

-Data protection refers to the safeguarding of data from unauthorized access, use, disclosure, disruption, modification, or destruction.
+Data protection refers to the safeguarding of data from unauthorised access, use, disclosure, disruption, modification, or destruction.
 It involves implementing policies, procedures, and technologies to protect data throughout its lifecycle.
 A privacy program, on the other hand, focuses on ensuring the privacy of personal information and compliance with relevant privacy laws and regulations.

 Defining Data Protection